 He is a loyal volunteer in many fundraising events promoting breast cancer awareness, research and development.
 He is a proud recipient of the Alberta Centennial Medal and the Queen Elizabeth II Diamond Jubilee Medal for his contributions to the province of Alberta.

-Len, with his late wife Heather, has three daughters: Lauren, Jaime and Kelly.
+Len, with his late wife Heather, have three daughters: Lauren, Jaime and Kelly.